Guru & Avalokiteshvara: The Remainder of the Text

 In terms of relying properly on the spiritual teacher with our thoughts, this certainty is very important.
 There are two words that are used here to describe the mental state, the emotional state:

 • One of them is a firm conviction (mos-pa) that the teacher has all the various qualifications, good qualities.
-Of course that implies admiration and respect and also the wish that we can develop those as well (that’s implicit there).
-That’s why it says “I’ve found certainty about this,” that you have all these qualities of, here, the Three Gems.
+Of course, that implies admiration and respect and also the wish that we can develop those as well (that’s implicit there).
+That’s why it says, “I’ve found certainty about this,” that we have all these qualities of the Three Gems.

-• And then the other word is appreciation (gus-pa) of your kindness to teach.
+• Then, the other word is appreciation (gus-pa) of your kindness to teach.

 This is the state of mind that we’re talking about.
 That’s why I think the word devotion is quite inappropriate.
 It gives quite a different flavor.
-Devotion, at least in English, has this thing of “Duhh” – sort of worshiping the person in a mindless type of way so that you become a mindless servant that just is always going to be obedient.
+Devotion, at least in English, has this connotation of worshiping the person in a mindless type of way so that we become a mindless servant that is always going to be obedient.
 Obedience is not the point here.
 It’s not guru-worship.
 We’re talking about having such respect for the teacher because the teacher has such good qualities.
-And we are firmly convinced that they have these qualities, because it is demonstrated that they have them.
-It’s not just that we imagine that they have them – it’s demonstrated that they have these qualities.
-So we have such tremendous respect and such tremendous appreciation for their kindness to teach.
+We are firmly convinced that they have these qualities because it is demonstrated that they have them.
+It’s not just that we imagine that they have them, but it’s demonstrated that they have these qualities.
+We have such tremendous respect and appreciation for their kindness to teach.
 This is a strong emotion, but it is a rational emotion; it’s not an irrational one.

 Inspire me so that, (having understood that) a working basis of respites and enrichments cannot be matched by tens of millions of the most precious gems – even having attained one, it’s never stable; it’s never certain when it will be lost – I may pass (my life) with pure Dharma activity and never be distracted by whatever might appear in this (life).

-But not to be distracted by what appears in this life, it says in the text, which means at least try to do fifty-fifty, His Holiness says – fifty percent on Dharma and then fifty percent on dealing with our normal life.
-In other words, don’t make the main thing in your life making money, or whatever.
+Not to be distracted by what appears in this life, it says in the text, which means at least try to do fifty-fifty, His Holiness says, fifty percent on Dharma and then fifty percent on dealing with our normal life.
+In other words, don’t make the main thing in our life about making money, or whatever.

 Inspire me so that, having sincerely taken eternal safe direction from the Three Supreme (Gems),